-29 4.2.2.3 Projected emissions under NDCs and current policies by 2025/2030
+4.2.2.3 Projected Emissions Under NDCs and Current Policies by 2025/2030

-- The emissions projections presented in this section relate to the first NDCs, as communicated in 2015 - and 2016, and on which an extensive literature exists.
-New and updated NDCs, mostly submitted since - 32 the beginning of 2020, are dealt with in Section 4.2.2.5.
-Similarly, the implications of COVID-19 and - the related government responses on emissions projections is specifically dealt with in Section 4.2.2.4. - Table 4.1 presents the evidence base for the assessment of projected emissions of original NDCs and - current policies until 2030.
-It covers 31 countries and regions responsible for about 82% of global GHG - emission (excluding FOLU CO2 emissions) and draws quantitative estimates from more than 40 studies - 37 (see Table S4.1 in the Supplementary Material to Chapter 4).
-The table allows comparing emission - 38 projections from national and globally comprehensive studies as well as official communications by - 39 countries to the UNFCCC at the national/regional level.
-The global aggregates presented in Table 4.1 - 40 derive from globally comprehensive studies only and are not the result of aggregating country - projections up to the global level.
-As different studies report different emission indicators, the table - projections up to the global level.
-As different studies report different emission indicators, the table - 42 includes four different indicators: CO2 and GHG emissions, in- or excluding AFOLU emissions.
-Where - possible, multiple indicators are included per study.
+The emissions projections presented in this section relate to the first NDCs, as communicated in 2015 and 2016, and on which an extensive literature exists.
+New and updated NDCs, mostly submitted since the beginning of 2020, are dealt with in Section 4.2.2.5.
+Similarly, the implications of COVID-19 and the related government responses on emissions projections is specifically dealt with in Section 4.2.2.4.

+Table 4.1 presents the evidence base for the assessment of projected emissions of original NDCs and current policies until 2030.
+It covers 31 countries and regions responsible for about 82% of global GHG emission (excluding FOLU CO2 emissions) and draws quantitative estimates from more than 40 studies (Table 4.SM.1 in the Supplementary Material to this chapter).
+The table allows comparing emission projections from national and globally comprehensive studies as well as official communications by countries to the UNFCCC at the national/regional level.
+The global aggregates presented in Table 4.1 derive from globally comprehensive studies only and are not the result of aggregating country projections up to the global level.
+As different studies report different emission indicators, the table includes four different indicators: CO_2 and GHG emissions, including or excluding AFOLU emissions.
+Where possible, multiple indicators are included per study.

-44 Globally comprehensive studies.
+Globally comprehensive studies

-- The UNFCCC Secretariat has assessed the aggregate effect of NDCs multiple times.
-The first report - 46 considered the intended NDCs in relation to 2°C (UNFCCC 2015b), whereas the second considered - NDCs also in relation to 1.5°C (UNFCCC 2016b).
-New submissions and updates of NDCs in 2020/21
+The UNFCCC Secretariat has assessed the aggregate effect of NDCs multiple times.
+The first report considered the intended NDCs in relation to 2°C (UNFCCC 2015b), whereas the second considered NDCs also in relation to 1.5°C (UNFCCC 2016b).
+New submissions and updates of NDCs in 2020/21 are assessed in Section 4.2.2.5.
+A number of globally comprehensive studies (den Elzen et al. 2016; Luderer et al. 2016; Rogelj et al. 2016, 2017; Vandyck et al. 2016; Rose et al. 2017; Baumstark et al. 2021) which estimate aggregate emissions outcomes of NDCs and current policies have previously been assessed in Cross-Chapter-Box 11 of IPCC SR1.5.

-- 1 are assessed in Section 4.2.2.5.
-A number of globally comprehensive studies (den Elzen et al. 2016; - 2 Luderer et al. 2016; Rogelj et al. 2016, 2017; Vandyck et al. 2016; Rose et al. 2017; Baumstark et al. - 3 2021) which estimate aggregate emissions outcomes of NDCs and current policies have previously been - 4 assessed in Cross-Chapter-Box 11 of IPCC SR1.5. - 5 According to the assessment in this report, studies projecting emissions of current policies based on - 6 pre-COVID assumptions lead to median global GHG emissions of 60 GtCO2-eq with a full range of 54- - 7 68 by 2030 and original unconditional and conditional NDCs submitted in 2015/16 to 57 (49-63) and - 8 54 (50-60) GtCO2-eq, respectively (robust evidence, medium agreement) (Table 4.1).
-Globally - 9 comprehensive and national-level studies project emissions of current policies and NDCs to 2025 and - 10 2030 and, in general, are in good agreement about projected emissions at the country level. - 11 These estimates are close to the ones provided by the IPCC SR1.5, Cross-Chapter-Box 11, and the - 12 UNEP emissions gap report (UNEP 2020a)3.
+According to the assessment in this report, studies projecting emissions of current policies based on pre-COVID assumptions lead to median global GHG emissions of 60 GtCO2-eq with a full range of 54-68 by 2030 and original unconditional and conditional NDCs submitted in 2015/16 to 57 (49-63) and 54 (50-60) GtCO2-eq, respectively (robust evidence, medium agreement) (Table 4.1).
+Globally comprehensive and national-level studies project emissions of current policies and NDCs to 2025 and 2030 and, in general, are in good agreement about projected emissions at the country level.

+These estimates are close to the ones provided by the IPCC SR1.5, Cross-Chapter-Box 11, and the UNEP emissions gap report (UNEP 2020a).3

-13 National studies
+National studies

-- 14 A large body of literature on national and regional emissions projections, including official - 15 communications of as part of the NDC submissions and independent studies exist.
-A subset of this - literature provides quantitative estimates for the 2030 timeframe.
-As highlighted in Section 4.2.1, the - 17 number of independent studies varies considerably across countries with an emphasis on the largest - emitting countries.
-This is reflected in Table 4.1 (see also Table S4.1).
-Despite smaller differences - between globally comprehensive and national studies for a few countries, there is generally good - agreement between the different types of studies, providing evidence that these quantitative estimates - are fairly robust.
+A large body of literature on national and regional emissions projections, including official communications of as part of the NDC submissions and independent studies exist.
+A subset of this literature provides quantitative estimates for the 2030 timeframe.
+As highlighted in Section 4.2.1, the number of independent studies varies considerably across countries with an emphasis on the largest emitting countries.
+This is reflected in Table 4.1 (see also Table 4.SM.1).
+Despite smaller differences between globally comprehensive and national studies for a few countries, there is generally good agreement between the different types of studies, providing evidence that these quantitative estimates are fairly robust.